rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - I would describe my work style as **detail-oriented**, **focused**, and **organized**.
-During my business meeting with the team, I even pointed out typographical errors and word usage.
+During my business meeting with the team, I even pointed out small details like typographical errors.
 Although those were simple mistakes, they can ruin the first impression with potential clients.

 #### **How would you describe your management style?**

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I try to eliminate unnecessary complexity as much as I can for the sake of future maintainers.
-It is my team’s best interests to **make them feel relaxed and satisfied** with their own duties.
-Once an employee’s concerns have been addressed, it will be easy for everyone to give high quality service to their respective clients.
+- I would first observe my surroundings, check what are the priorities that the company needs to fulfill, and foster a culture of open and transparent communication to ensure that everyone on my team is on the **same page**.

 #### **How quickly do you adapt to new technology?**